-Interstate 10 Eastbound closed in Louisiana - Port Arthur News
+Interstate 10 Eastbound opened in Louisiana - Port Arthur News

-Interstate 10 Eastbound closed in Louisiana
+Interstate 10 Eastbound opened in Louisiana

 Louisiana State Police have closed ALL eastbound traffic lanes of Interstate 10 at mile marker 1 due to a slick substance on the roadway.

-Note: (Editor’s note:3:55 p.m.
-UPDATE: Louisiana State Police have opened one eastbound traffic lane on Interstate 10 at mile marker 1.
-Motorists are urged to use caution while traveling in the area and stay alert for stopped or slow moving traffic.)